Mary Our Primary Patron Saint

 Laura explains: “When I read your letter on the same morning that I received this statue, in which you mentioned that you wanted an image of the Virgin Mary and another of St. Paul, I immediately knew in my heart that she would be yours!”

-And so, now we have the Shrine of Our Lady of Miracles.
+And so, now we have the Shrine of Our Lady of Miracles to honor Mary as our Patron Saint.
 You can make a virtual visit to it using our meditation video.